 12:30: Lunch and time to get back.

 13:30: Return to Rurrenabaque.
 On the way back, there is the Option to visit Caquiahuara, where there is a nesting wall used by the red and green macaws and other species of parrot.
 Birdwatching can be done anytime of year, but is most frequent from May to December.
 The return trip by boat takes 2 hours.

 16:00 Arrival in Rurrenabaque.
-Transfer to your hotel or the airport to get back to Cochabamba or Santa Cruz with Ecojet.
+Transfer to your hotel, bus station or the airport to get back to Cochabamba or Santa Cruz with Ecojet.
 (Tuesday and Thursday)

 NB: Please note this program is flexible and we are happy to discuss any special requirements with you.